Deep Dive

 Paste it anywhere.
 No setup.
 No integrations.

 ChatGPT, Claude, Gemini, Cursor, Perplexity, Grok — copy the output, paste it in.
-PromptITIN doesn't need browser extensions, API keys, or connected accounts.
-It's AI-agnostic by design.
+PromptIt doesn't need API keys or connected accounts.
+It lives inside ChatGPT as a Chrome extension.
 Whatever tool you use today or switch to tomorrow — it works.

 vs. the alternatives

 Wispr Flow requires a Chrome extension and microphone.
 Some prompt tools only work inside specific platforms.
-PromptITIN is fully portable.
+PromptIt is fully portable.

 Students